Summary Resilience Module 5: Believe in Your Ability

 Focus on Your Strengths

 Determination and persistence are two of Sally’s strengths.
-She uses them as she works on increasing her physical activity.
+She uses them as she works on making healthier choices.

 You can use your personal strengths to improve your skills and abilities, especially during challenging situations.